fluree/docs.flur.ee/src/content/0.15.0/docs/query/basic-query.md

 ### Block Key

-A basic query can optionall have a block key, which issues that query as of a given point in time.
+A basic query can optionally have a block key, which issues that query as of a given point in time.
 The value of the block key can be a block number or a ISO-8601 formatted wall-clock time or duration.

 Using a block number: